holgi/gitdict/README.md

 Note of Warning
 ---------------

+This package was developed on Mac OS X and [Python 3.5][py35].
+There is currently no such thing as testing on other platforms or Python versions.

 If the installation with `python3 setup.py` doesn't work, try to install pygit2 manually first.
 On my setup the cffi-package was missing.

-This package was developed on Mac OS X and [Python 3.5][py35].
-There is currently no such thing as testing on other platforms or Python versions.

 In other words: Works for me ;-)

+### License?

+Well, I decided to go with the [Simplified BSD License][bsd].

 ### Continue reading